 - (1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
 Ordinary Shares relating to options currently exercisable or exercisable within 60 days of the date of this table are deemed outstanding for computing the percentage of the person holding such securities but are not deemed outstanding for computing the percentage of any other person.
-Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares shown as beneficially owned by them. - (2) The percentages shown are based on 48,977,055 Ordinary Shares issued and outstanding as of March 31, 2020. - (3) Asseco owns 25.60% of the outstanding shares of Formula.
-As such, Asseco may be deemed to be the beneficial owner of the aggregate 22,296,354 Ordinary Shares held directly by Formula Systems.
-Guy Bernstein owns 12.89% of the outstanding shares of Formula Systems.
-In addition, on October 4, 2017 Asseco entered into a shareholders agreement with Mr. Bernstein, under which agreement Asseco has been granted an irrecoverable proxy to vote an additional 1,971,973 Ordinary Shares of Formula, thereby effectively giving Asseco beneficial ownership (voting power) over an aggregate of 38.50% of Formula's outstanding ordinary shares.
+Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares shown as beneficially owned by them. - (2) The percentages shown are based on 49,035,055 Ordinary Shares issued and outstanding as of December 31, 2020. - (3) Asseco owns 25.60% of the outstanding shares of Formula.
+As such, Asseco may be deemed to be the beneficial owner of the aggregate 22,324,434 Ordinary Shares held directly by Formula Systems.
+Guy Bernstein owns 11.89% of the outstanding shares of Formula Systems.
+In addition, on October 4, 2017 Asseco entered into a shareholders agreement, which was amended on September 7, 2020, with Mr. Bernstein, under which agreement Asseco has been granted an irrecoverable proxy to vote an additional 1,817,973 Ordinary Shares of Formula, thereby effectively giving Asseco beneficial ownership (voting power) over an aggregate of 37.49% of Formula's outstanding ordinary shares.
 Therefore, based on the foregoing beneficial ownership by each of Formula and Asseco, each of Formula and Asseco may be deemed to directly or indirectly (as appropriate) control us.
 The address of Asseco is 35-322 Rzeszow, ul.
-Olchowa 14, Poland. - (4) Based on written notification received from Harel Insurance Investments & Financial Services Ltd on March 31, 2020, subsequent to Amendment No.1 to Schedule 13G filed on January 23 2020.
-Such Ordinary shares are held by members of the public through, among others, provident funds and/or mutual funds and/or pension funds and/or insurance policies and/or exchange traded funds, which are managed by subsidiaries of the Reporting Person, each of which subsidiaries operates under independent management and makes independent voting and investment decisions.
+Olchowa 14, Poland. - (4) Based on Schedule 13G amendment filed on January 27, 2021, Harel Insurance Investments & Financial Services Ltd. Such Ordinary shares are held by members of the public through, among others, provident funds and/or mutual funds and/or pension funds and/or insurance policies and/or exchange traded funds, which are managed by subsidiaries of the Reporting Person, each of which subsidiaries operates under independent management and makes independent voting and investment decisions.
 Harel Insurance Investments & Financial Services Ltd. is an Israeli public company, with a principal business address at Harel House; 3 Aba Hillel Street; Ramat Gan 52118, Israel.